Skip to main content

 Barbara has 25 years of experience in health research, project and contract management, and business development.

 Barbara is an associate director in NORC’s Health Care Programs department.
-Fernandez has 25 years of experience in public health research, project and contract management, and business development.
+Fernandez has over 25 years of experience in public health research, project and contract management, and business development.
 She brings a wealth of expertise in leading and managing interdisciplinary research teams and executing complex research studies.
 Barbara works with clients and study partners to define study objectives and methods; manage and monitor the performance of research projects; manage diverse teams of methodologists, statisticians, analysts, data collection staff, and subcontractors to implement projects according to contract requirements, budget, and methodological rigor; conduct quality assurance/control activities; and present results to clients and the research community.
 She ensures NORC completes tasks according to contract requirements, schedule, and budget, and anticipates and mitigates potential challenges.

 For the California Department of Aging, Barbara directed a mixed-mode evaluation to understand the allocation, use, and impact of program funds across eight programs that serve adults with disabilities and/or older adults to decrease social isolation, decrease the digital divide, and provide supportive services.
 Evaluation activities included in-depth content analyses, 200+ in-depth interviews with program managers, focus groups, English-focused communication web and phone surveys with program participants and caregivers, and reporting.